 The biggest downside to Vonage is the fact that it’s incredibly fee-heavy.
 On top of the $19.99-$39.99 per month per line you’re paying for your subscription, most users need to pay for voicemail transcriptions, extensions, and key features.

-If you have an Android phone and a Windows 10 or 11 PC, getting the Your Phone app on desktop and Your Phone Companion app on mobile lets you link your devices.
+If you have an Android phone and a Windows 10 or 11 PC, getting the Phone Link app on desktop and Phone Link app for Android lets you link your devices.
 You can use your existing number to make calls from your PC or answer incoming calls from a desktop pop-up.

-Your Phone can be pretty handy when you already have a business cell phone.
-If you don’t, you’ll only be able to use your personal phone number — or you’ll need to buy a new device and phone plan to separate business and personal. 😬
+Phone Link can be pretty handy when you already have a business cell phone.
+If you don’t, you’ll only be able to use your personal phone number — or you’ll need to buy a new device and phone plan to separate business and personal.

 8. Facebook Messenger